AwesomeCronk/RailFi/docs/protocol.md

 If at any point, the controller transmits incorrect data, the locomotive will transmit `0xdeadbeef` (raw bytes, not a string) and close the connection.
 It will then go into discovery mode.
 Once this sequence is complete, the controller and locomotive will begin sending packets to each other.

 ## Packets
 Packets are structured in a message-response manner.
 Each packet carries a conversation ID, generated such that each one is unique, even if one side generates packets without being aware of previous packets.
-Each side keeps track of the number of conversations it has initiated.
+Each side keeps track of the number of conversations it has initiated and are still active.
 Both sides multiply that number by 2, then the locomotive adds 1 to it to create the conversaton ID.
-When the conversation counter rolls over to `2 ** 31`, it will wrap back to zero before the next packet is transmitted to prevent integer overflow from causing errors.
+If the conversation counter rolls over to `2 ** 31`, then no new conversations may be started.
+Conversations can be ended by transmitting an end packet.

 ### Packet structure
 * 3B: `RF-` (utf-8)
 * 1B: `<packet-type>` (int8)
 * 4B: `<conversation-ID>` (int32)
 * 2B: `<payload-size>` (int16)
+* <payload-size>B: `<payload>` (raw)

 Packets may carry a payload of 65535 bytes or less.
 No error checking or hashes are included.
 All integers are big-endian.
+A payload is not strictly necessary.

 ## Control API
 This section under construction